2025 American League Division Series: Background

-The top two division winners (first two seeds) are determined by regular season winning percentages.
-The final two teams are the winners of the American League Wild Card Series, played between the league's third to sixth-seeded teams.
+The top two division winners (first two seeds) were determined by regular season winning percentages.
+The final two teams were the winners of the American League (AL) Wild Card Series, played between the league's third to sixth-seeded teams.

-The Toronto Blue Jays (94–68) clinched their fourth playoff berth since 2020 on September 21 and won their first American League East since 2015, a first-round bye, and home-field advantage throughout the AL playoffs on September 28 by virtue of their 8–5 head-to-head record against the New York Yankees, with a 13–4 victory against the Tampa Bay Rays in their final regular season game.
+The Toronto Blue Jays (94–68) clinched their fourth playoff berth since 2020 on September 21 and won their first AL East title since 2015, a first-round bye, and home-field advantage throughout the AL playoffs on September 28 by virtue of their 8–5 head-to-head record against the New York Yankees, with a 13–4 victory against the Tampa Bay Rays in their final regular season game.
 They played the fourth-seeded New York Yankees (94–68), who defeated their divisional archrival Boston Red Sox in the Wild Card Series in three games.
 The Blue Jays and Yankees both finished the regular season with an identical 94–68 record, with the Blue Jays winning their regular season series of 8–5 over the Yankees, which gave the Blue Jays a head-to-head tiebreaker for the division title and a first-round bye.
 This was the first postseason meeting between the Blue Jays and Yankees.
 There was controversy surrounding the announcers of both teams this season.
 Michael Kay, the Yankees' head play-by-play radio announcer, insisted the Blue Jays were "not a first-place caliber team" due to their run differential in July.
 Kay later stated he was misunderstood and reached out to former Yankees first baseman and current Blue Jays bench coach Don Mattingly to quell controversy.
-In September, Blue Jays’ color television analyst Buck Martinez made critical comments towards the Yankees, stating they were "not a good team" due to their numerous wild pitches, fielding mistakes, and poor base running, along with their over-reliance on home runs, according to Martinez.
+In September, Blue Jays’ color television analyst Buck Martinez made critical comments towards the Yankees, stating they were "not a good team" due to their numerous wild pitches, fielding mistakes, and poor baserunning, along with their over-reliance on home runs.

 The Seattle Mariners (90–72) clinched a postseason berth for the first time since 2022 on September 23 with a victory against the Colorado Rockies.
-The next night, they won the American League West for the first time since 2001, ending the second longest division title drought in the majors, and also clinched a first-round bye with a Cleveland Guardians loss to the Detroit Tigers on September 25.
-They played the sixth-seeded Tigers (87–75), who defeated their divisional rival Cleveland Guardians in the Wild Card Series in three games.
-The Mariners had a 4–2 record versus the Tigers this season, including a road sweep of the Tigers just before the All-Star break.
+The next night, they won the AL West for the first time since 2001, ending the second-longest division title drought in the majors, and also clinched a first-round bye with a Cleveland Guardians loss to the Detroit Tigers on September 25.
+They played the sixth-seeded Tigers (87–75), who defeated their divisional rival Cleveland in the Wild Card Series in three games.
+The Mariners had a 4–2 record against the Tigers in the regular season, including a road sweep of the Tigers just before the All-Star break.
 This was the first postseason meeting between the Mariners and Tigers.